< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 The DOJ also went after Troglodyte Right online "influencers" going along with the Russian campaign.
 They insist that they knew nothing about the Russians, with some news media saying the influencers were "duped".
 Ridiculous -- they just didn't care who they were taking money from.

-* Judge Tanya Chutkan is now performing pretrial hearings on Trump's election-fraud case, with Trump's lame counsel spinning their wheels and annoying the judge: No, you cannot use I'M RUNNING FOR PRESIDENT to defy this court.
+* Judge Tanya Chutkan is now performing pretrial hearings on Trump's election-fraud case, with Trump's counsel spinning their wheels and annoying the judge: No, you cannot use I'M RUNNING FOR PRESIDENT to defy this court.

 On another front, legal advocates are working to get Judge Aileen Cannon taken off Trump's classified documents case.
 I find that puzzling: she threw the case out on flimsy constitutional pretexts, didn't she remove herself from it?

 On still another front, Trump has been appealing to Federal court to get his conviction in the New York "hush-money trial" thrown out on "presidential immunity" grounds.
 This week, a Federal judge in Manhattan rejected the appeal.
 It seems Trump is trying again with another Federal court.
-I doubt it will work better, or even as well.

 I got to wondering: If the appeals courts won't hear a complaint, can it still be escalated to the Supreme Court?
 Investigation reveals it can, but the odds are heavily stacked that the SCOTUS won't hear it, either.